finance calculator

 FAQs

-What is a good CAC payback?
+What is a good CAC payback period?

-Should I use revenue or gross profit?
+Should I base this on revenue or gross profit?

-Can I include onboarding costs?
+Can I include onboarding or implementation costs in CAC?

 Related calculators